can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

 # SUMM AI NLP Challenge - Topic Modeling with LLM 🚀

 ## Objective
-Fine-tune an open-source Large Language Model (LLM) such as Llama2 to perform topic modeling on a collection of text paragraphs.
-The model should generate a meaningful topic for a given text.
+Fine-tune an open-source Large Language Model (LLM) such as Llama3 to perform topic modeling on a collection of text paragraphs.
+Note that the method you develop should generate a meaningful topic for a given text **dynamically**, i.e. the outputs should not be limited to a specific class of topic names.

 ## Dataset
 There is no dataset provided.
 Find a relevant dataset related to this task.